-There are three types of hydraulic reports; Type A, Type B, or a Hydraulic Summary.
-Figure 1-3 provides guidance for selecting the report type, however the Region Hydraulics Engineer should be consulted for final selection.
+There are four types of hydraulic reports: Specialty Report, Type A, Type B, or a Hydraulic Summary.
+Figure 1-3 provides guidance for selecting the report type; however the Region Hydraulics Engineer should be consulted for final selection.

-Type of Appr PE Report Description Region HQ 1 Stamp A Projects with any of the following components: Culverts greater than a 48 in diameter.2 Over 10,000 sq ft of new impervious surface is added.
-Storm sewer systems that discharge into a stormwater treatment facility.
-Channel realignment and or modifications (including fish passage).
-Any fills in floodways.
-Fills with an excess of 1,000 cu yd of displacement in the floodway fringe.
-Rest area modifications.
-Pump stations.
-Scour analysis. Х Х х B 3 Projects with any of the following components: Culverts less than or equal to a 48 in diameter.2 Less than or equal to 10,000 sq ft of new impervious surface is added.
-Storm sewer systems with 10 or less. hydraulic structures, that don't discharge into a stormwater treatment facility. х x
+Type of Approval PE Report Description Region HQ Stamp Specialty ^{1, 2} Projects with any of the following components: Culverts greater than 48 inches in diameter3 Bridge Fish Passage Bank Protection River structures (e.g. barbs, ELJ, levees) Channel realignment/modifications Any fills in floodplain or floodway Pump stations Х X 5 A 1 Projects with any of the following components: Over 5,000 sq. ft. of new impervious surface is added Storm sewer systems that discharge into a stormwater treatment facility X6 х B ^{1,4} Projects with any of the following components: Culverts less than or equal to 48 inches in diameter3 Less than or equal to 5,000 sq. ft. of new impervious surface is added Storm sewer systems with 10 or less hydraulic structures, that don't discharge into a stormwater treatment facility Paving/Safety Restoration and Preservation Projects x x